casual-simulation/aux-cli/README.md

 8. Once it completes, restart the pi.
 9. You maybe have to wait 10-15 minutes for casualOS to finish pulling/installing in the background after the reboot.
+10. OPTIONAL: If you opted for the full install, it will boot back in AP Mode, which means it won't be on your network anymore unless you are hard wired.
+This lets you connect directly to the pi if you don't want it on your network and would rather have it isolated.
+You should see the pi broadcasting a wifi signal with its hostname and last 4 digits of its MAC address.
+Example: auxplayer_A1B2
+    * Connect to the pi wifi
+    * Open a web browser with whatever device you connected with
+    * Go to 10.0.0.1 or raspiwifisetup.com
+    * Follow the prompts to connect the pi to your wifi and it will reboot back on the network

 ## Authors
 Created & Maintained by [ Wesley Mayle ](mailto:wesley@yeticgi.com)